JiscMonitor/allapc/README.md

 Statistics on expenditure can be obtained by hitting the /stats endpoint, which has the following forms

-To obtain a paged result-set of expenditure per value of an aspect (e.g. the list of expenditures by publisher):
+To obtain a result-set of expenditure per value of an aspect (e.g. the list of expenditures by publisher):

     GET /stats/<aspect>